romanyn36/Catch-The-AI/README.md

 # now good luck let's work
 ............
-# after you fished  the task then psuh it
+# after you fishe the task then psuh it

 # add all files
 git add .